apoorv064/PC_kubernetesdemo/README.md

 - key: PGDATA
         value: /var/lib/postgresql/data/pgdata

-RCA ---> set the mount point path and the data path to be the same dir; data directory should be set to subdir -> set values in configmap for the same
+RCA ---> earlier we had set the mount point path and the data path to be the same dir; data directory should be set to subdir -> set values in configmap for the same